corda/corda/docs/source/deploying-a-node.rst

        [Install]
        WantedBy=multi-user.target

-9. Copy the required Java keystores to the node.
-See :doc:`permissioning`
+9. Provision the required certificates to your node.
+Contact the network permissioning service or see :doc:`permissioning`

 10. You can now start a node and its webserver by running the following ``systemctl`` commands: